Rookie Card Year:

 Key Early Diego Maradona Cards

-The first known Diego Maradona card came in the 1978 Figurita Crack Mundial.
+The first traditional Diego Maradona card came in the 1978 Figurita Crack Mundial.
 Maradona did not play in the 1978 World Cup because he was not included on the final roster, but the Argentinean version of the product still included him.
 The colorful sticker shows a young Maradona with an impressive head of hair.
 The "sticker" card has a blank back and like other cards from this era, actually needs to be glued into the album.

 Another early option for Diego Maradona, the 1979-80 release from Panini Calciatori is more common than the Crack card above.
 The sticker shows a much more serious Maradona and displays a more traditional look.